yogeshlonkar/vimntmuxnpowerline/README.md

-Vim, Tmux, Powerline, Aireline Setup
+Vim, Tmux, Powerline, Aireline Automated Setup
 =====================================
 This will instainstall vim, tmux, [powerline](https://powerline.readthedocs.io/en/latest/index.html#powerline), [vim-airline](https://github.com/vim-airline/vim-airline) and copy DOT files from this repo to user home using [Ansible](https://www.ansible.com/).
 Currently it only supported on *NIX environment